prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/setup-mock/README.md

 # Set Up Mock Server
+Mock Server can be used in case there is no S/4HANA system available for testing this mission.
+Mock Server is a [CAP](https://cap.cloud.sap/docs/get-started/) based application that servers API and Events required for this mission.
 ## Clone the Mock Server

 Clone the mock server application from [GitHub](https://github.com/SAP-samples/btp-s4hana-kyma-business-process-extension) using the branch `mockserver`: